ibm-cloud-docs/CDN/about-https.md

 ## Wildcard Certificate support
 {: #wildcard-certificate-support}

-**Note**:
-New CDN mappings with Wildcard Certificate are NOT supported at this time.

 The Wildcard certificate is the simplest way to deliver web content to your end-users securely.
 The full CDN CNAME, including the Wildcard certificate suffix, **must** be used as the service entry point (for example, `https://example.cdn.appdomain.cloud`) in order to use the Wildcard certificate.

 IBM Cloud CDN uses the Wildcard certificate `*.cdn.appdomain.cloud`.
 The CNAME, regardless of whether it was created for you or provided by you, and ending in suffix `*.cdn.appdomain.cloud` is added to the wildcard certificate maintained on the CDN Edge server.
 And thus CNAME becomes the only way for end users to use HTTPS for your CDN.